identifiers-org/registry-data/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/identifiers-org/registry-data?path=registry-data&label=last%20update)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/identifiers-org/registry-data/periodic-updates.yaml?logo=Github&label=periodic%20update)

+> [!IMPORTANT]
-**This is not the live registry data, only a mirror created for backup and versioning purposes.
-Changes to these files do not affect the identifiers.org services.**
+> This is not the live registry data, only a mirror created for backup and versioning purposes.
+Changes to these files do not affect the identifiers.org services.
+>

-If there are any issues or you wish to update the identifiers.org registry, please [contact us](https://docs.identifiers.org/pages/contact) or open an issue at [our main issue board](https://github.com/identifiers-org/identifiers-org.github.io/issues).
+> If there are any issues or you wish to update the identifiers.org registry, please [contact us](https://docs.identifiers.org/pages/contact) or open an issue at [our main issue board](https://github.com/identifiers-org/identifiers-org.github.io/issues).

 The live version of the registry can be found at <https://registry.api.identifiers.org/resolutionApi/getResolverDataset>.
 This repository can be out of date depending on the periodicity of the [update action](https://github.com/identifiers-org/registry-data/actions/workflows/periodic-updates.yaml).